| Site last updated: 18

 down.
 Live dates remain at risk.
 Check local advice

-Much of the news I cover comes from you, the readers, telling me about interviews or Facebook updates you've seen, conversations you've had through chance meetings or just spotting where corrections are needed on the site.
-The best way to help is to keep doing this: send me an e-mail with any news (or let me know via Facebook or Twitter or the blog).
+Much of the news I cover comes from you, the readers, telling me about interviews or social media updates you've seen, conversations you've had through chance meetings, or just spotting where corrections are needed on the site.
+The best way to help is to keep doing this: send me an e-mail with any news (or let me know via Twitter or the blog).

-If you are an artist and your work is covered here, or you think it should be, again let me know.
-The same applies if you represent an artist as their management, promoter, record company etc. I am happy to receive press releases and will respect any embargoes.
-I'm happy to do interviews by e-mail.
+If you are an artist and your work is covered here, or you think it should be, let me know.
+The same applies if you represent an artist as their management, promoter, record company etc. I am happy to receive press releases and respect embargoes.
+I'm happy to conduct interviews by e-mail.